 I'm a New Yorker at heart (despite growing up in Maryland and now living in Los Angeles for years).
 That level of creative energy is tough to find anywhere else... and I love sarcasm.
 But L.A. is a sacred place when you’re obsessed with color.
 And living here has helped me to let go and be more myself in the art studio.
 It’s a safe city for experimentation.

 I can’t remember a time in my life when I didn’t think of myself as an artist.
 I’ve always always been making things and getting my hands dirty.
-I’ve been in love with arts and crafts since I was a little kid and never liked the idea of separating the two as much as we do.
+I’ve been in love with arts and crafts since I was a little kid and never liked the idea of separating the two as much as we’re taught to.

 I’ve always been obsessed with homes and interior design.
-As a teenager my favorite road trips with friends were to IKEA, and ABC Home is as inspiring to me as MoMA.
-I’m so proud to make work that can be experienced by people in their own homes.
+As a teenager my favorite road trips with friends were to IKEA.
+Today, ABC Home is as inspiring to me as MoMA and I’m so proud to make work that can be experienced by people in their own homes.

 My happiest place is tinkering in the studio.
 The smell of paint.
 All the textures of different materials.
 The satisfaction of trying something new, even (especially) when it doesn’t work.
 My sketchbook takes the form of a million scraps of paper with more messy notes to myself than actual sketches.
 In life and in my work, I’m constantly seeking organization, simplicity and order then letting it all go in favor of curiosity and play.

 Ina Garten’s Brownie Pudding

 Laughing and making other people laugh

 Feeling cozy: dark cold day, warm socks, big couch